Rengo-Labs/CasperLabs-UniswapV2-Core/README.md

-# Scytalelabs-UniswapV2Core
+# Uniswap V2 Core - Casper Blockchain
 Implementation of `ERC20 Token`, `Pair` ,`Factory`, `Flash Swapper`, and `WCSPR` Contract for the CasperLabs platform.

 ## Steps
 There are 5 contracts in this folder
 1) ERC20 Token Contract
 2) Pair Contract
 3) Factory Contract